 Suwanee Town Center

 One of Gwinnett’s largest interactive fountains, Suwanee’s Big Splash features 43 jets and uses up to 1,400 gallons of water per minute.
-The fountain is generally open 9:30 am-9:30 pm seven days a week, weather permitting, when “in season” (from April 1-October 31).
+The fountain is generally open 9:30 am-9:30 pm seven days a week, weather permitting, when “in season” (from April 1 to October 31).
 Water quality is checked throughout the day.
 Be sure to check the website for closure notices and park rules.

 Duluth Town Green

 While these splash pads aren’t beaches, they’re the next best thing!
-Another plus is you won’t have to worry about sand in your car or kid’s clothing.
-Splash pads are a great way to cool down with the weather warming up.
+Another plus is you won’t have to worry about sand in your car or your kids’ clothing.
+Splash pads are a great way to cool down as the weather warms up.
 So, get ready to make a splash with the kiddies and head down to one of these great locations!

 Still, thinking of the beach?
 Be sure to check out these posts at Atlanta Mom!